Covid-19 has changed the way we live, work, and interact for the foreseeable future, forcing companies to embrace remote working as the new normal.

 Remote working isn't rocket science, but it's not all cut and dry either.
-Companies of all sizes must become accustomed to working as a distributed team and thus must grapple with deciding what the best tools are to handle their workflows and processes.
+Companies of all sizes must become accustomed to working as a distributed team and decide what the best tools are to handle their workflows and processes.

-Trio, like many startups, forged in the remote working age, have been leveraging communication and collaboration technologies and refining how we use them.
-So, today we bring you a few remote working tools and stacks for companies of different sizes, including our own.
+Trio, like many startups, has been leveraging communication and collaboration technologies and refining how we use them to work more efficiently.
+And so we bring you a few remote working tools and stacks for companies of different sizes, including our own.

 Tools for Communication